ZeusDavide/TAI_V3H/README.md

 # TAI_V3H

 This is the repository for paper **V3H: View Variation and View Heredity for Incomplete Multi-view Clustering** published by **IEEE Transactions on Artificial Intelligence (TAI)**  by Xiang Fang, Yuchong Hu, Pan Zhou, and Dapeng Oliver Wu.
+Both [IEEE Version](https://ieeexplore.ieee.org/document/9327500) and [arXiv Version](https://arxiv.org/abs/2011.11194) are available.

 ## View Variation and View Heredity

 Multi-view clustering has wide applications in many real-world applications.
 In these applications, original image data often contain missing instances.
 In this repository, we implement a novel approach  View Variation and View Heredity (V3H) for incomplete multi-view clustering.